ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 MC auto: add parameter to set the trajectory slow-down
-message: MC auto: add parameter to set the trajectory slow-down

 In some cases e.g.: (VTOL in wind) a good tracking cannot be achieved.
 This condition then needs to be relaxed, otherwise the